ndavis4904/Game_Analyses/README.md

-# Game_Analyses

-This project is meant to be an analysis of various board and card games.
-Below is a list of those that are included:
+# Ticket to Ride Analyses
 \n
-\n
-* Ticket to Ride
-* Risk
-* Lord of the Rings Trading Card Game
+The files in this branch run through various analyses of the game such as regression, analysis of variance, and distribution characteristics.